kingbo-jan/Canary/README.md

 Unlike traditional tools such as WOT, PhishTank, and VirusTotal that require manual URL submission, Canary:
 - Automatically scans as users browse
 - Provides real-time protection
-- Offers proactive threat notifications
+- Offers clear context and education on potential phishing techniques
+- Assists with actionable warnings to guide the users' next steps
 - Integrates seamlessly with daily browsing

 ## The Vision Behind Canary